Mr. Bean: The Animated Series: Development

 Prior to the series' UK premiere in March 2002, Fremantle International Distribution pre-sold the series in Canada, Australia, New Zealand, Singapore, Portugal, Cyprus and French-speaking Belgium, with Super RTL securing rights in Germany.
 Fremantle held all rights except in the US, UK, Hungary and Japan.
 Varga, who handled all Hungarian rights, pre-sold the series to RTL Klub and it premiered in April, a month after its UK premiere.
 By December, the series was pre-sold in Sweden and Finland.

 In April 2003, the series made its debut in the United States through various public television stations, with A&E Home Video acquiring home media rights.
-Sharpe, the North American license holder for the show, signed a deal with Toy Play to release a toyline based on the show for the US and Canadian markets in September.
+Sharpe, the North American licence holder for the show, signed a deal with Toy Play to release a toyline based on the show for the US and Canadian markets in September.
 In December, Fremantle International continued to pre-sell the series internationally while BBC Worldwide acquired Japanese licensing and home media rights.

 In February 2004, Tiger Aspect announced that they had pre-sold UK Pay-TV rights to the series to Nickelodeon UK to air on their Nicktoons TV channel for a three-year deal.

 After the Nickelodeon UK deal expired, in March 2010 Tiger Aspect Productions signed a new three-year deal with Turner Broadcasting System Europe to air the series on Boomerang from July 2010 onwards.
 Since then, the show continues to be broadcast on the British feed of Boomerang today, and has also been broadcast on other Warner Bros.
 Discovery channels internationally.